-- pytest will be included unconditionally, - Django>=1.5, <1.6 will be included for environments containing django15 factor, - Django>=1.6, <1.7 similarly depends on django16 factor, - unittest will be loaded for Python 2.6 environments.
+- pytest will be included unconditionally, - Django>=1.5, <1.6 will be included for environments containing django15 factor, tox provides a number of default factors corresponding to Python interpreter versions.
+The conditional setting above will lead to either python3.6 or python2.7 used as base python, e.g. python3.6 is selected if current environment contains py36 factor.

+- Django>=1.6, <1.7 similarly depends on django16 factor, - unittest will be loaded for Python 3.6 environments.